About

 AUDITED ACCOUNTS and CHAIRPERSON’S REPORTS

-To download a copy of Cork Orchestral Society’s recent audited accounts and chairperson’s reports, please click on the relevant link below:
+To download a copy of Cork Orchestral Society’s audited accounts and chairperson’s reports, please click on the relevant link below (the accounts for the most recent years are currently with our auditors and will be published in due course).

 Audited Accounts 2021 Chairperson’s Report 2021